-- Uncertainty in the continuation of PFG practices and how long they will be implemented - Uncertainty in the timeline of ecosystem service benefits - water quality benefits may not be realized in year 1, but we have conservatively estimated the scale of their benefits from one year of practice adoption with the assumption that they will be realized soon, particularly as heavy rainfall events occur in spring. - Uncertainty in carbon sequestration through both its measurement and risk of future release of carbon stored in addition to the likely diminishing amount of carbon sequestered in future years of a perennial forage system. - Uncertainty in how on-farm net-income changes over time and uncertainty in future forage, beef and dairy prices.
+- Uncertainty in the continuation of PFG practices and how long they will be implemented. - Uncertainty in the timeline of ecosystem service benefits - water quality benefits may not be realized in year 1, but we have conservatively estimated the scale of their benefits from one year of practice adoption with the assumption that they will be realized soon, particularly as heavy rainfall events occur in spring. - Uncertainty in carbon sequestration through both its measurement and risk of future release of carbon stored in addition to the likely diminishing amount of carbon sequestered in future years of a perennial forage system. - Uncertainty in how on-farm net-income changes over time and uncertainty in future forage, beef and dairy prices as well as changes to the net income otherwise achievable from corn or soybean production.